 - Bigger film (or sensor) comes with a prices, the camera/lenses becomes bigger, lenses become slower (lower aperture), longer lenses means you have to either use tripod or shoot at higher shutter speeds (to avoid lens blur), and less things are in focus on bigger film/sensor.
 Taking those things into account, the 6×7 film size is too big.

-- Testing the lenses I found Mamiyas lenses better than Pentax’s, sharper and less chromatic aberration.
+- A bit controversial but I think the lenses are a bit overrated.
+Testing the lenses I found Mamiyas lenses better than Pentax’s, sharper and less chromatic aberration.
+If you get Hasselblad with Zeiss class you can probably get even better sharpness.
 Check out my big medium format lens test.

 – Cheap, you can go to your local 2nd hand store and find lots of cheap options.

-– Faster lenses and small size, good for street photography.
+– Faster lenses and small size, good for people photos, good for street photography.

 - Viewfinder is amazing.